telerik/blazor-docs/themes/overview.md

 * **Kendo UI Default Theme**&mdash;Available as @progress/kendo-theme-default.
 * **Kendo UI Bootstrap v4 Theme**&mdash;Available as @progress/kendo-theme-bootstrap.
 * **Kendo UI Material Theme**&mdash;Available as @progress/kendo-theme-material.

+You can read more about using this approach in the [Custom Theme - Manual Process]({%slug themes-custom%}#manual-alternative) article.

 ## Bootstrap Notes